Howtoo Logo

 ⚠️ Safety & Precautions

-• Make sure the engine is off and cool before starting.
+• Work with the engine off and cooled down.

-• Do not start the engine with the air box open.
+• Do not start the engine with the airbox left open.

-• Battery disconnect is not required for this repair.
+• No battery disconnect is required for this repair.

 🔧 Required Tools